kgorbarskij/iac-vsphere/apps/2048/README.md

 ## APP

-An example application that is used as an example in the CI / CD pipeline Docker file компилирует и упаковывает исходный код в контейнер, который далее разворачивается при помощи инфраструктуры terrafor/kubernetes/jenkins
+An example application that is used as an example in the CI / CD pipeline Docker file compiles and packages the source code into a container, which is then deployed using the terrafor/kubernetes/jenkins infrastructure

 ## 2048 GAME 🕹